cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 Now we have 100 toys which, by setting `pdf_index=0`, sets the background pdf to the exponential function i.e assumes the exponential is the *true* function.
 Note that the option `--toysFrequentist` is added.
 This first performs a fit of the pdf, assuming a signal strength of 1, to the data before generating the toys.
 This is the most obvious choice as to where to throw the toys from.

 The next step is to fit the toys under a different background pdf hypothesis.
-This time we set the `pdf_index` to be 1, the powerlaw and run fits with the `FitDiagnostics` method again freezing pdf_index.
+This time we set the `pdf_index` to be 1, the powerlaw and run fits with the `FitDiagnostics` method again freezing `pdf_index`.

 !!! warning
     You may get warnings about non-accurate errors but these can be ignored and is related to the free parameters of the background pdfs which are not active.